- Other AVCJ Events

 Mr. Yoshizawa holds a Bachelor of Laws from Hokkaido University and was Valedictorian of his class of 1984.
 He served as the Chairman of Japan Private Equity Association for two years from September 2015.
 Mr. Yoshizawa is also a member of Japan Association of Corporate Executives.

-Emre is Principal at Globis Capital Partners, leading investments mainly in Fintech, AI, Blockchain, drones and internet media.
-His track record includes GLM (Electric vehicle startup, acquired by O-Luxe Holdings in Hong Kong) and he sits on the board of V-Cube Robotics Japan (drone service), MFS (mortgage and personal credit scoring), Global Mobility Service (auto loan, IoT), Tabi Labo (vertical digital media) and also work closely with Money Design (roboadvsior) and other unannounced investments.
+Emre Hidekazu Yuasa is Principal at Globis Capital Partners, leading investments in IT startups targeting digital transformation of various industries.
+His track record includes GLM (electric vehicle startup, acquired by a Hong Kong based public company) and he sits on the board of Sensyn Robotics (integrated drone solution), MFS (mortgage and personal credit scoring), Global Mobility Service (auto loan, IoT), TABILABO (digital media and brand studio), Photosynth (smartlock IoT) and work closely with Shippio (digital freight forwarder), and CADDi (procurement platform for manufacturing parts).

-Prior to joining Globis Capital Partners, Emre worked for Deloitte Tohmatsu Consulting (Tokyo) and KPMG Management Consulting (Tokyo), where he specialized in overseas expansion and Post Merger Integration.
+Prior to joining Globis Capital Partners, Mr. Yuasa worked for Deloitte Tohmatsu Consulting (Tokyo) and KPMG Management Consulting (Tokyo), where he specialized in overseas expansion and Post Merger Integration.

 He currently teaches at Globis University Graduate School of Management (MBA).